-The threshold requirements of readiness-to-proceed are outlined in this Plan.
-As part of the overall evaluation of the project's readiness, CHFA will pay particular attention to the ability of the sponsor to meet all the carryover requirements, including securing financing and funding commitments from the sources identified in the application within 13 months of application reservation.
+As part of the overall evaluation of the project's readiness, CHFA will pay particular attention to the ability of the Applicant to meet all the Carryover requirements, including securing financing and funding commitments from the sources identified in the Preliminary Application, within 13 months of Application reservation.
+Additionally, Applicants requesting 9 Percent Federal Credits or State Credits will be at a competitive disadvantage if the appropriate zoning is not in place.